The Dominican Blessing:

 Relationship, reality, service

 Now.
-We are ready to preach.
+We are ready to preach, or witness to the truth of God's love.
 When we can do so out of the strength of a relationship with God, an attentiveness to the realities of the world around us, and through the experience of authentic Christian service, then we have a word of grace to share with the world.
 In fact, if we have all these things, and we share them in common with others, we become what Dominic intended when he referred to the order as the “Holy Preaching.”
 To be the Holy Preaching means that everything about our lives communicates the great gift of God’s love for the world whether we ever step into a church pulpit or not.

 Messenger of peace